vaindil/wazebot-discord/README.md

 This repository is no longer in use, the Waze community decided to fork it [here](https://gitlab.com/SixbucksSolutions/CommunityBot).
-(By fork I mean "clone it and delete the history", but that's just semantics.)
+This repo is being kept for historical purposes.